hpsaturn/hpsaturn.github.io/_posts/2026-09-13-sunshine-moonlight-virtual-display.md

 ## Moonlight

-Moonlight is the client of the Sunshine server.
-It is able to run in many architectures.
+[Moonlight](https://github.com/moonlight-stream/moonlight-android) is the client of the Sunshine server.
+It is able to run in many architectures, like tablets or PCs.
 Add the host IP, type the PIN shown in the Sunshine web UI and match the client resolution (1920x1080).
 You don't need many changes in Moonlight config, maybe the bitrate.
 I limited it to 2Mb, and it is enough for full HD.

 ## Multiple Sunshine servers